-Approximately halfway between Myrtle Beach and Georgetown lies one of the area’s premiere attractions, Brookgreen Gardens.
-It was established in 1931 when Archer and Anna Hyatt Huntington purchased four defunct rice plantations and found that the classical gardens of the former Brookgreen Plantation would be perfect for displaying Anna’s sculptures.
+Approximately halfway between Myrtle Beach and Georgetown, South Carolina lies one of the area’s premiere attractions.
+Brookgreen Gardens was established in 1931 when Archer and Anna Hyatt Huntington purchased four defunct rice plantations and found that the classical gardens of the former Brookgreen Plantation would be perfect for displaying Anna’s sculptures.

 In addition to the striking horses at the entrance, many of Anna’s works still dot the landscape.
 Sculptures by other artists are mixed in, with over 1,400 pieces throughout the park.
 The plantation house and most of the original buildings burned down at the turn of the last century, but the impressive avenue of oaks leading to the front steps is still there.
 A fountain was built on the foundations of the main house and is the primary reservoir of water for the gardens.
 At Christmas, I’ve been told that lit candles float delicately on its surface, which must be a breathtaking sight!